Barisone II of Arborea

 Barison II or Barisone II was the "Judge" (standing approximately for "King") of Arborea, one of the four Judicates of Sardinia, from 1146 to 1186.
 He was the son of Comita II and Elena de Orrubu.
-His reign was groundbreaking in Sardinian history.
+His reign was groundbreaking in Sardinia history.
 It saw the birth of Catalan influence, the escalation of the Genoese-Pisan conflict, and the first royal investiture over the entire island when Barisone was briefly recognised as King of Sardinia by the Holy Roman Emperor from 1164 to 1165.

 Barisone was born sometime early in the twelfth century.
 He may have been associated in the Judicate with his father from an unknown date.
 He succeeded immediately on his father's death.
 In his early years, he was on good terms with Pisa and at peace with the church.
 He attended the consecration ceremony of Santa Maria di Bonarcado with most of the Arborean clergy and Villano, Archbishop of Pisa, his overlord.
 He donated land from his demesne to the church.

 His reign became interesting when, in 1157, he repudiated his first wife, Pellegrina de Lacon, of an old and noble island family, and married Agalbursa de Cervera, daughter of Ponce and Almodis, sister of Raymond Berengar IV, Count of Barcelona.
 By this second marriage, he entered into alliance with the count of Barcelona, which represents the first Catalan influence in Sardinia.
 His correspondence with the count indicates the mutual nature of the alliance.
 Barisone warred against the Balearic Almoravids on behalf of Barcelona and Raymond Berengar supported his attempts to unite the various Judicates under his rule.